 The Balsams Water Fall- This fall is entirely man-made and was created as part of the recovery construction to replace the previous entranceway.
 Located approximately 10 miles east from the junction of Routes 26 and 3 on Main Street in Colebrook.
 It is located right opposite the entrance drive to the Balsams Hotel.

 The Huntington Cascades- Follow the woods road which turns off the highway to the right, pass through the picnic grove and look for the path leading from the opposite side to the bridge at the foot of the cascades.
 A trail follows the brook to a series of beautiful cascades extending nearly a mile, surpassed by none in the whole White Mountain region, and leads from there to Table Rock.
 Located approximately 10 miles east from the junction of Routes 26 and 3 on Main Street in Colebrook.
 Watch for the parking lot of the right hand side of Route 26 past the Balsams and Dixville Notch.

 Pond Brook Falls: Located in Stratford, just south of Percy Peaks along Nash Stream Rd.
 Directions.

-For more info on waterfalls in our area, please visit: http://www.northeastwaterfalls.com/index.ph
+For more info on waterfalls in New Hampshire, please visit: http://www.northeastwaterfalls.com/index.ph

 River Road Covered Bridge- It is open for pedestrian traffic only.
 Maintained by the Town of Pittsburg, volunteers clean the covered bridge and make minor repairs.
 The style of this covered bridge is “Queenpost” ; built in 1858.
 Located 7 miles north of Pittsburg village and 1 mile east of U.S. Route 3 on the road to Lake Francis State Park.